-‘Incredible Danger’ Donald Trump Will ‘Seize Power’ As He Fails To Solve Coronavirus Crisis, Journalist Says
+Donald Trump Will ‘Seize Power’ As He Fails To Solve Coronavirus Crisis, Journalist Says

-In an exchange with reporters at the White House Thursday, Donald Trump boasted that he had “memorized” the emergency powers available to presidents under the 1988 Stafford Act, and that he has “the right to do a lot of things that people don’t even know about” in response to the spiraling coronavirus crisis.
+In an exchange with reporters at the White House Thursday, President Donald Trump boasted that he had “memorized” the emergency powers available to presidents under the 1988 Stafford Act, and that he has “the right to do a lot of things that people don’t even know about” in response to the spiraling coronavirus crisis.

 As of Thursday morning, the number of cases in the United States topped 1,300, with 38 fatalities.
-But Trump’s cryptic declaration about his emergency powers brought a dire warning from a journalist who covered the 2016 Trump campaign.

 “We have very strong emergency powers under the Stafford Act, I mean, I have it memorized,” Trump said, as quoted by ABC News reporter Mychael Schnell via Twitter.